grpc/grpc-swift/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ### Additional information

-Include any more information that you think might help us to diagnose and resolve this more quickly, such as logs, code snippets, or similar cases where the bug does not reproduce.
+Include any information that you think might help us to diagnose and resolve this more quickly, such as logs, code snippets, or similar cases where the bug does not reproduce.
 (Please wrap code snippets and logs in backticks though!)